phproberto/joomla-entity/README.md

 # Entity system for Joomla!
+Bubu

 > Because developing Joomla extensions should be fun and easy.